wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 ### Create a backup of Edge Data Store data from the failed device

-**Prerequisite:** Administrative access on the device to successfully restore on Windows system.
+**Prerequisite:** Administrative access on the device to successfully restore on Windows system

 1. If your device is still able to boot, verify that Edge Data Store service has stopped.
 Use the Windows Task Manager to stop the Edge Data Store service.
 2. Locate the storage and configuration files.